Main illustration: Savannah Rusher

 For example, for engineers and product teams, we focus on the product they’re working on – exploring both how we use it from a support perspective and how our customers use it.
 We also share anecdotes on what’s confusing for customers, what feature requests they ask for frequently, and most importantly, why they need them.

-“Getting a sense of the person behind the issue adds weight and a greater sense of urgency to it”
+“Getting a sense of the business needs – and the people – behind the issues adds context and a greater sense of understanding to them”

 Product teams who attend these sessions are given an eye-opening insight into what customers really need and expect from their product.
 Knowing that customers need a reporting feature to prove the impact of their work is very different to reading a line on a spreadsheet that says, “200 customers have requested a reporting tool.”
-Getting a sense of the person behind the issue adds weight and a greater sense of urgency to it.
+Getting a sense of the business needs – and the people – behind the issues adds context and a greater sense of understanding to them.

 Customer support sessions for members of the Sales team are different.
-Our Sales team wants to learn how best to partner with our Support team to resolve customers’ questions faster.
-So we discuss when and how to loop in Support and how to seamlessly hand conversations off to us.
+Our Sales team wants to learn how best to partner with our Support team to resolve customers’ questions faster, so we can ensure we’re delivering a great customer experience throughout the entire customer journey.
+So we discuss when and how to loop in Support and how to seamlessly hand conversations over to us.
 These sessions revolve around how we can best work together to ensure every customer feels cared for at every touchpoint.

 Answering relevant customer conversations